snowplow/advanced-analytics-web-accelerator/content/introduction/_index.md

 * Model and Visualise Snowplow data
   - using the [snowplow-web](https://hub.getdbt.com/snowplow/snowplow_web/latest/) dbt package and Streamlit
-  - using our sample data for Snowflake (no need to have a working pipeline)
+  - using our sample data for Snowflake or Databricks (no need to have a working pipeline)
 * Set-up Snowplow Tracking and Enrichment
 * Apply what you have learned on your own pipeline to gain insights
 ***

 #### Who is this guide for?
 - Data practitioners who would like to get familiar with Snowplow data.
 - Data practitioners who want to learn how to use the snowplow-web dbt package and set-up tracking using their companies website or single page application, to gain insight from their customers’ behavioural data as quickly as possible.

 ***